lewisalexia/Classification_Project1_Churn/README.md

    * Answer the following initial questions:
        * How often does churn occur?
        * Does contract type affect churn?
-       * Does age affect churn?
-       * Does being single or having dependents affect churn?
-       * Does payment type affect churn?
+       * Does multiple services affect churn?
        * Does internet type affect churn?
+       * Are any columns dependent on others?

 * Develop a Model to predict if a customer will churn:
    * Use drivers identified in the explore phase to build predictive models of different types.